leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 C: an example of the Symbolic (Zizek) is given, through PR, branding, and advertising the corporation's true nature is _sheathed_:

-> Ratner precisely tried to circumvent the Smbolic and "tell it how it is,"
+> Ratner precisely tried to circumvent the Symbolic and "tell it how it is,"
 > describing the inexpensive jewelry his shops sold as "crap" in an
 > after-dinner speech.
 But the consequence of Ratner making this judgment
 > _official_ were immediate, and serious - £500m  was wiped off the value of